Scroll down for training calendar . . .

 Wrap-Around Training: What is it?

 What’s wrap-around training?
 It’s training that supplements the core training provided to staff on the implementation of a particular program model.
-The thinking is that there are some general topics that staff in each home visiting and health ambassador programs will find useful and it will be more efficient to deliver training sessions on those topics to everyone at one time.
+The thinking is that there are some general topics that staff in each home visiting, health ambassador, and parent education programs will find useful and it will be more efficient to deliver training sessions on those topics to everyone at one time.
 The added bonus – you get to meet and learn from other professionals who are doing the same kind of work you are!
-Together you can reflect on your work and support each other as you further your expertise.
+Together you can reflect on your work and support each other as you enhance your expertise.

 Why Wrap-Around Training?